Michigan–Ohio State football rivalry: 2006: Game of The Century

 On November 18, 2006, Ohio State and Michigan met for their annual showdown, each carrying an 11–0 record.
-For the first time in the history of the rivalry, the two rivals faced off while holding the top two spots in the Bowl Championship Series rankings.
-Ohio State won the game by a score of 42–39 and became the outright Big Ten champion, earning the right to play for a national championship at the BCS National Championship Game in Glendale, Arizona.
+For the first time in the history of the rivalry, the two teams faced off while holding the top two spots in the Bowl Championship Series rankings.
+The game gained more significance when, on the eve of the meeting, longtime Michigan head coach and former Ohio State assistant coach Bo Schembechler died.
+Schembechler was honored with a video tribute at Ohio Stadium as well as a moment of silence before kickoff.
 Michigan struck first with a touchdown run by junior running back Mike Hart, but the Buckeyes then scored 21 unanswered points, and at halftime, they were up 28–14.
-Thanks to an interception and a fumble recovery by junior defensive tackle Alan Branch, Michigan made it 35–31 Ohio State with 14 minutes to go in the fourth quarter.
-But after appearing to have forced Ohio State into a fourth-down situation with six minutes to go, junior outside linebacker Shawn Crable was called for roughing the passer, giving the Buckeyes a fresh set of downs.
-Ohio State quarterback Troy Smith then passed to Brian Robiskie for a touchdown, increasing the Buckeyes' lead to 42–31 with five minutes remaining in the game.
-After Ohio State was called for pass interference on a failed fourth-down attempt, giving Michigan an automatic first down, junior quarterback Chad Henne found senior tight end Tyler Ecker for a 16-yard touchdown with two minutes to go to cut the OSU lead to 42–37.
-Senior wide receiver Steve Breaston caught the two-point conversion to bring the Wolverines within a field goal.
-Michigan needed to recover the ensuing onside kick, but they failed to do so.
-The Buckeyes ran out the clock for the victory, and a trip to the BCS national championship game.
-Troy Smith completed 71% of his passes for 316 yards and four touchdowns, essentially clinching the Heisman trophy.
+Thanks to an interception and a fumble recovery by junior defensive tackle Alan Branch, Michigan cut Ohio State's lead to 35–31 early in the fourth quarter.
+But after appearing to have forced Ohio State into a fourth-down with six minutes to go, Michigan linebacker Shawn Crable was called for roughing the passer, giving the Buckeyes a fresh set of downs.
+Ohio State quarterback Troy Smith then found Brian Robiskie for a touchdown, increasing the Buckeyes' lead to 42–31 with five minutes remaining in the game.
+After Ohio State was called for pass interference on a failed fourth-down attempt, giving Michigan an automatic first down, quarterback Chad Henne found tight end Tyler Ecker for a 16-yard touchdown with two minutes to go to cut the OSU lead to 42–37.
+Wide receiver Steve Breaston caught the two-point conversion to bring the Wolverines within a field goal.
+Michigan failed to recover the ensuing onside kick allowing Ohio State to run out the clock for the 42–39 victory and a trip to the BCS national championship game.
+Smith completed 71% of his passes for 316 yards and four touchdowns, essentially clinching the Heisman trophy.
 Ginn caught eight passes for 104 yards and a touchdown.
 Ohio State running back Antonio Pittman ran for 139 yards on 18 carries for a 7.7 yards-per-carry average.
-Michigan running back Mike Hart carried the ball 23 times for 142 yards and three touchdowns against a stout Buckeye defense.
-Chad Henne had 267 yards, two touchdowns, and no turnovers on a 60% completion percentage.
+Michigan running back Mike Hart carried the ball 23 times for 142 yards and three touchdowns against a stout Buckeyes defense.
+Henne had 267 yards and two touchdowns on a 60% completion percentage.
 Neither performance was, however, sufficient to turn the tide in favor of the Wolverines.
 The game was highly touted by ESPN/ABC (there was a game countdown clock for a week before kickoff) and was viewed by the largest television audience for a regular-season college football game since 1993, averaging 21.8 million viewers.
 The victory marked the first time in 43 years that the Buckeyes had won three consecutive games in the series.
-The game gained even more significance when, on the eve of the meeting, Michigan head coach and former Ohio State assistant coach Bo Schembechler died.
-Schembechler was honored with a video tribute at Ohio Stadium as well as a moment of silence before kickoff.